SomthingInteresting/dts-developer-challenge/README.md

     cd dts-developer-challenge
     ```
 2.  **Backend Environment File:**

-    - Create a `.env` file inside the `backend` directory (`backend/.env`).
+    - An environment file named `.env.assessment` is included in the `backend` directory (`backend/.env.assessment`) for assessment visibility.
+    - Docker Compose is configured to load this file for the backend service.
-    - Add the database connection string required by the backend service:
+    - It must contain the database connection string:
       ```dotenv
       DATABASE_URL=postgresql://taskuser:taskpassword@db:5432/taskdb
       ```
       _(Note: This uses the service name `db` which Docker Compose resolves internally)_
+    - **Important:** In a real-world scenario, this file would usually be named `.env`, not committed to Git, and managed securely.

 3.  **Database Initialization (First Run Only):**
     - The first time you run the application (or after clearing the database volume), the database tables need to be created.
     - Start the database service temporarily: `docker-compose up -d db`